Sanjay Khan

-Sanjay Khan (born as Shah Abbas Ali Khan, 3 January 1940) is an Indian actor, producer and director known for his works in Hindi films and television.
+Sanjay Khan (born as Shah Abbas Ali Khan, 3 January 1940) is an Indian actor, businessman, producer and director known for his works in Hindi films and television.
 Sanjay Khan made his debut in Rajshri film Dosti (1964), which won the National Film Award for Best Feature Film in Hindi for that year, followed by Chetan Anand's Haqeeqat (1964).

 Sanjay Khan starred in a series of hit movies like Dus Lakh (1966), Ek Phool Do Mali (1969), Intaquam (1969), Dhund (1973) etc. He co-starred with his elder brother Feroz Khan in the films Upaasna (1971), Mela (1971) and Nagin (1976).
 He later turned producer and director with the films like Chandi Sona (1977) and Abdullah (1980).
-In 1990, he starred in and directed the famous historical fiction television series The Sword of Tipu Sultan.
+In 1990, he starred in and directed the famous historical drama television series The Sword of Tipu Sultan.

 Early life

 Sanjay Khan was born on 3 January 1940 as Shah Abbas Ali Khan in Bangalore, Kingdom of Mysore, British India (now in Karnataka, India) into a Muslim family.
 Born to an immigrant Afghan father, Sadiq Ali Khan from Ghazni and a mother of Persian ancestry, Bibi Fatima Begum.

 He had five brothers and two sisters, Dilshad and Khurshid.
 His elder brother Feroz Khan was a well-known actor and produced successful films like Dharmatma and Qurbani.
 His younger brothers Sameer and Shahrukh are businessmen, while Akbar Khan has made magnum opus Taj Mahal: An Eternal Love Story.

 At the age of 12, Khan was taken to a theatre to see Raj Kapoor's Awaara and was mesmerised by the film.
 Following the film, he decided to visit with the actors.
 The manager of the theatre took Khan into the projection room and explained to him how the film is made.
 To Khan, that was a moment of epiphany and he decided to pursue an acting career.
 He obtained Senior Cambridge through Cambridge School in Daryaganj, New Delhi.

 Deciding not to pursue further education, Khan moved to Mumbai where, before joining Hindi Cinema, he assisted John Guillermin, Hollywood film director for the MGM Production of Tarzan Goes to India (1962) which starred his brother Feroz in a supporting role and Sanjay also appeared in a small role as a pilot.